rlehfeld/rpyc-ng/docs/api.rst

    api/utils_zerodeploy

-* :ref:`api-zerodeploy` - Deploy short-living RPyC servers on remote machines with ease - all you'll need is SSH access and a Python interpreter installed on the host
+* :ref:`api-zerodeploy` - Deploy short-living RPyC-NG servers on remote machines with ease - all you'll need is SSH access and a Python interpreter installed on the host